rozek/voltcloud-for-nodejs/README.md

 Users may register themselves for a VoltCloud application by providing their EMail address and a password (which they will need later to log into the application).
 Upon registration, a "confirmation mail" will be sent to the given address that includes a special link to the application which, when clicked, will allow the application to confirm the given user.
 Should the confirmation message get lost, it may be resent upon request.

 Should a customer forget his/ger password, there is also the possibility to initiate a "password reset" process.
 If triggered, a "password reset email" with a special link to the application will be sent to the customer which, when clicked, should allow the customer to change his/her password.
 A password reset may be triggered as often as needed.

+It is important to understand, that an application and a customer who registered for it form a unit.
+As a consequence, the EMail address may be used for multiple applications - and all customers with that address will be completely independent from each other.
+VoltCloud does *not* offer any possibility to extend a given registration to other applications.

+Once confirmed, a customer may set a first and/or a last name, change his/her password and even configure a new EMail address.

+A developer may request a list of all customers which registered for a given application and sees their EMail addresses, their names and whether they have already been confirmed or not - but VoltCloud does not show him/her any customer's password (not even a hash value)